2000Anshul/rtCamp-WordPress-Theme-Challange/readme.txt

-=== rtCamp Assignment ===

-Contributors: automattic
-Tags: custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready

-Requires at least: 4.5
-Tested up to: 4.8
-Stable tag: 1.0.0
-License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called rtCamp Assignment.

-== Description ==

-rtCamp Theme Development Assignment

-== Installation ==
+This repo contains wordpress theme assignment created for the rtCamp Solutions Pvt.
+Ltd. as Assignment

+The theme used here can be found on given link:- https://underscores.me/

+The plugins I used for this assignment are:- recent-posts-by-category-widget

+The theme is constructed as per the requirement by the rtCamp Company under Wordpress engineer Assignment: https://rtcamp.com/assignments/senior-wordpress-engineer/

+The demo for this theme can be found here: http://mydailyblogs.epizy.com/

+Installation:-

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload Theme and Choose File, then select the theme's .zip file.
+2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-== Frequently Asked Questions ==

-= Does this theme support any plugins? =

-rtCamp Assignment includes support for Infinite Scroll in Jetpack.

-== Changelog ==

-= 1.0 - May 12 2015 =
-* Initial release

-== Credits ==

-* Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css https://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](https://opensource.org/licenses/MIT)